TEDxAuckland/tedx-auckland-site/src/_people/angela-lim.md

-  As a finalist in the 2017 Young New Zealander of the Year Awards, her leadership has been widely recognised.&nbsp;
+  As a finalist in the 2017 Young New Zealander of the Year Awards, her leadership has been widely recognised.
 website_url: 'https://www.clearhead.org.nz/'
 medium_url:
 twitter_url: